juribeparada/MMDVM_man/MMDVM-Pi_en.md

     sudo reboot

-# Build de firmware and upload to ZUMspot RPi
+# Build de firmware and upload to MMDVM-Pi

 ## Installation of necessary software (only once)